 During a TMS session, an electromagnetic coil is placed on the patient’s forehead for around 40 minutes.
 The electromagnet transmits magnetic pulses that stimulate the brain’s nerve cells in the part of the brain associated with depression and other mood issues.
 The purpose of Transcranial Magnetic Stimulation is to activate the parts of the brain that may be underactive due to depression or anxiety.

 During your first appointment, you’ll be taken to a private room where the coil will be placed on your forehead and the electromagnetic pulses will be activated by the doctor.
 The doctor decides, based on the individual patient, the amount of energy that the electromagnetic pulses will carry to the brain.
 It may feel a little bit uncomfortable, and it’s possible to hear some strange sounds coming from the machine itself often described as “tapping”.
 Don’t be alarmed, though – this is normal.
 If you have any concerns during your treatment, it is welcomed and encouraged to let your doctor know in order to aid the process of making your procedure as comfortable as possible.

 According to Mayoclinic.org, the “biology of why TMS works isn’t completely understood, the stimulation appears to impact how the brain is working, which in turn seems to ease depression symptoms and improve mood.”
 It has been shown that 60% of people with depression who choose TMS as a remedy for their Treatment Resistant Depression see vast improvements in their psychiatric malady.

-TransCranial Magnetic Stimulation is an incredible alternative to those put in a desperate position by their depression.
+Transcranial Magnetic Stimulation is an incredible alternative for those put in a desperate position by their depression.
 No one deserves to suffer from a mental illness like Major Depressive Disorder.
 Thankfully therapies are being invented and improved every single day in order to assist the victims of this psychological malady and lead them to a better quality of life.